JHUDMC/Manual/Systems.md

 **Need to print a receipt?**

-***NOTE You must ALWAYS print the receipt for FINES and put it in Travis' office mailbox outside the office door!***
+***NOTE You must ALWAYS print the receipt for FINES and put it in Pro Staff's office mailbox outside the office door!***

 1. Go to the "Bluefin" app.
 2. In the top bar, press `FUNC`.
 3. Press `Re-Print`.
-4. Press `Print Last`. *If you need to print a receipt for the patron and for Travis, you can perform this action twice.*
+4. Press `Print Last`. *If you need to print a receipt for the patron and for Pro Staff, you can perform this action twice.*

 **Need to void an incorrect charge?**
 1. Ask the patron to present the receipt.
 If it's for the most recent transaction, follow the steps above for printing a receipt.